 The Neurosurgery Simulation Core is one of the first academic neurosurgery simulation research centers in the world.
-Established in 2012 and co-directed by Clinical Director Joshua B. Bederson, MD, and Scientific Director Anthony B. Costa, PhD, the Neurosurgery Simulation Core at Mount Sinai includes students, residents, attending neurosurgeons, and researchers, all of whom are motivated by our ultimate goal: to improve outcomes and reduce complications in patients undergoing brain surgery by leveraging the potential of novel surgical training, pre- and intraoperative simulation, and visualization technologies.
+Established in 2012 and co-directed by Clinical Director Joshua B. Bederson, MD, the Neurosurgery Simulation Core at Mount Sinai includes students, residents, attending neurosurgeons, and researchers, all of whom are motivated by our ultimate goal: to improve outcomes and reduce complications in patients undergoing brain surgery by leveraging the potential of novel surgical training, pre- and intraoperative simulation, and visualization technologies.

 The Neurosurgery Simulation Core is actively involved in a variety of research projects, both basic and applied, to advance the field of Neurosurgical Simulation.
 We engage in a collaborative approach with academia and our industry partners to develop real-world, clinically relevant solutions to these problems.

 Perhaps the largest problem in brain surgery simulation is the differentiation of similar structures from imaging.
 In many ways this is comparable to the problem of neurosurgery itself where complex relationships between similar, but functionally distinct, brain structures must be understood in order to achieve the desired outcome for patients.
 Our group focuses on the development of extremely fast software tools for the segmentation of brain structures that are currently difficult to model, such as cranial nerves, so that they can be included in downstream simulations and 3D prints for our patients and for basic research purposes.